-Some paranormalist’s have gone further and created restrictive rules governing orbs as paranormal.
-Orbs must appear to emit their own light source.
+Some paranormalist’s have gone further and created rules to govern paranormal orbs.
+First, Orbs must appear to emit their own light source.
 Secondly, orbs must appear to have self governed propulsion.
 Lastly, orbs must appear to move in an intelligent flight path.
 Proponents of orb rules, will ignore any orbs that fail to meet those requirements.
-Many evidence based paranormal groups are, very wisely, reluctant to conclude orbs as a source of spiritual manifestation.
+Evidence based paranormal groups are more reluctant to conclude orbs as a source of spirits or ghosts.

 Orb artifacts are very close in nature to an actual light phenomenon known as ball lightning.
-Though abnormal ball lightening is a real natural phenomena which has been witnessed by countless people.
+Ball lightening is a documented real natural phenomena.
+Countless people throughout history have experienced ball lightening.
 Ball lightning is defined as a atmospheric, point charge, electrical phenomenon.
-The term refers to reports of luminous, usually spherical objects which vary from pea-sized to several meters in diameter and usually associated with severe thunderstorms.
+The term ball lightening refers to an illuminous, spherical electric object.
+The ball can vary from pea-sized to several meters in diameter.
+This phenomena is usually associated with severe thunderstorms.
 Ball lightening may last for long periods of time, and move in unexpected ways, such as hovering or following a trajectory.
-Ball lightning may explain some aspects of orbs visibly observed, yet fails to explain, orbs observed only on captured media.
+Ball lightning might explain some instances for orbs. yet fails to explain, those observed only on captured media.

 The orb debate is likely to continue as long as the paranormal is being investigated.
 The bottom line is orbs can be produced by natural means and are not proof of a spiritual manifestation.
 The safe conclusion is that the presence of Orbs should be scrutinized heavily.